esper-io/dev-docs/docs/home/console.md

 ![Alerts](./assets/OLD_DASHBOARD/1_A.png)

-* The alert performs one or more actions based on the value of the metric relative to a threshold over a selected time period.
+- The alert performs one or more actions based on the value of the metric relative to a threshold over a selected time period.
-* Choose an alert, the **set condition**, the **name** for the alert and then click on **'Create alert'**:
+- Choose an alert, the **set condition**, the **name** for the alert and then click on **'Create alert'**:

 ![Alerts](./assets/OLD_DASHBOARD/2_A.png)

-#### Delete icon

-* Use this to delete an alert:
+_Delete icon_ - this to delete an alert:

 ![Alerts](./assets/OLD_DASHBOARD/3_A.png)

 ### Compliance Policy

 Policy is a standard set of rules or permissions that are related to security of the devices and apps that admin can apply on the devices to be provisioned via template.
 Admin may set default app permissions, Android setting app, system updates, password rules, and turn on the toggle buttons for the settings he/she wishes to enable on the devices.

-* A new policy is created and can be deployed on any device.
+- A new policy is created and can be deployed on any device.
-* The new policy gets listed on the **'Compliance Policy'** page which can be edited or deleted as required:
+- The new policy gets listed on the **'Compliance Policy'** page which can be edited or deleted as required:

 ![Policy Management](./assets/OLD_DASHBOARD/3_PM.png)